arclightz/pewpewlogs/README.md

     npm run dev

-Usage
+## Usage ##

-	User Authentication: Users can sign up and log in using various SSO providers.
+- **User Authentication**: Users can sign up and log in using various SSO providers.
-	Logging Sessions: Users can log details about their shooting sessions, including date, time, location, weapon, and ammunition.
+- **Logging Sessions**: Users can log details about their shooting sessions, including date, time, location, weapon, and ammunition.
-	Tracking Shots: Users can record shot placements, distances, and scores.
+- **Tracking Shots**: Users can record shot placements, distances, and scores.
-	Analyzing Performance: Users can view statistics and analytics to track their progress over time.
+- **Analyzing Performance**: Users can view statistics and analytics to track their progress over time.
-	Additional Features: Users can add notes, trainer signatures, upload photos, set reminders, and export their data.
+- **Additional Features**: Users can add notes, trainer signatures, upload photos, set reminders, and export their data.

-Contributing
+## Contributing ##

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project’s coding standards and includes relevant tests.

-License
+## License ##

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
+## Contact ##

-For any questions or suggestions, feel free to open an issue or contact the project maintainer
+For any questions or suggestions, feel free to open an issue or contact the project maintainer.